What We Can Learn About Writing from Bruce Springsteen

-In the early 70’s Springsteen had released two moderately successful records, Greetings from Asbury Park, New Jersey and The Wild, The Innocent, and the E Street Shuffle.
+In the early 70’s Springsteen released two moderately successful records: Greetings from Asbury Park, New Jersey, and The Wild, The Innocent, and the E Street Shuffle.
 He was playing to crowds of thousands and had sold about 25,000 albums.
-This was good, considering just a few years prior he was playing to crowds of dozens at any local bar that would have him.
+This was good, considering that he was playing to crowds of dozens at any local bar that would have him just a few years prior.

 Though, Springsteen could see it was problematic.
 He had one more guaranteed album on his record contract.
 He knew that this album would either extend his career or push him back into self-described cult-rock status.
-Springsteen said 25,000 fans wasn’t bad, in fact it was pretty amazing for a kid in his early 20’s.
-But the third album would either ensure that was the height of his success or just the beginning of a massive chapter still to come.
+Springsteen said 25,000 fans weren’t bad; in fact, it was pretty amazing for a kid in his early 20’s.
+But the third album would either ensure that was the height of his success, or just the beginning of a massive chapter still to come.

 Writing Requires Showing

 Springsteen explains over and over again that he doesn’t work in “tell-business”; he works in “show-business.”
 It’s his job to show his audience the world his songs create.
 Springsteen brings his characters to life through the music.
 All of the songs in Born to Run are meant to provide a glimpse into the life of a day in Asbury Park.
 Springsteen explains that it begins in the morning and the title song, perched right in the middle of the album, transitions the story to nighttime.

 You can tell a story, but it is a whole other thing to show people the world you’ve created.
 Writing isn’t exactly “show-business,” but it might as well be.
 Putting words to paper can either be boring or exciting.
 The difference is in showing vs. telling the story.

 It took Bruce Springsteen six months to get Born to Run on paper.
 Six months for 344 words.
 The words had to stew.
 They had to develop.
 Then they had to be finessed and rearranged until they properly told the story that Springsteen envisioned.